 - (3) This column represents the average of the amounts reported for the Company's named executive officers (NEOs) as a group (excluding Mr. Shah) in the "Total" column of the Summary Compensation Table in each applicable fiscal year.
 Please refer to the Summary Compensation Table in the Company's Proxy Statement for the applicable fiscal year.
-The names of each of the NEOs (excluding Mr. Shah) included for purposes of calculating the average amounts in each applicable fiscal year are as follows: (i) for 2022, Kinnari Patel, John Militello, Carlos Garcia-Parada, Raj Prabhakar, Mayo Pujols; (ii) for 2021, Kinnari Patel, Carlos Garcia-Parada, Jonathan Schwartz and Martin Wilson; and (iii) for 2020, Kinnari Patel, Jonathan Schwartz, Kamran Alam and John Militello. - (4) This column represents the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Shah), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the NEOs as a group (excluding Mr. Shah) during the applicable fiscal year.
-In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the NEOs as a group (excluding Mr. Shah) for each fiscal year to determine the "compensation actually paid", using the same adjustment methodology described above in Note 2(c):
+The names of each of the NEOs (excluding Mr. Shah) included for purposes of calculating the average amounts in each applicable fiscal year are as follows: (i) for 2023, Kinnari Patel, John Militello, Raj Prabhakar, Mayo Pujols; (ii) for 2022, Kinnari Patel, John Militello, Carlos Garcia-Parada, Raj Prabhakar, Mayo Pujols; and (iii) for 2021, Kinnari Patel, Carlos Garcia-Parada, Jonathan Schwartz and Martin Wilson, (iv) for 2020, Kinnari Patel, Jonathan Schwartz, Kamran Alam and John Militello. - (4) This column represents the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Shah), as computed in accordance with Item 402(v) of Regulation S-K. The "compensation actually paid" for 2022 has been updated from the amounts reported in the Company's 2023 Proxy Statement to reflect vesting treatment of restricted stock unit agreements.
+The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the NEOs as a group (excluding Mr. Shah) during 2023.
+In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to average total compensation for the NEOs as a group (excluding Mr. Shah) for 2023 to determine the "compensation actually paid", using the same adjustment methodology described above in Note 2(c):

-Year Average Reported Summary Compensation Table Total for Non-PEO NEOs ^(a) Average Reported Summary Compensation Table Value of Non-PEO NEO Equity Awards ^(b) Average Non-PEO NEO Adjusted Value of Equity Awards ^(c) Average Compensation Actually Paid to Non-PEO NEOs 2022 \$2,714,046 \$1,259,740 \$ 822,010 \$2,276,316 2021 \$3,598,514 \$3,882,520 (\$ 875,247) (\$1,159,253) 2020 \$1,897,164 \$1,179,573 \$4,082,249 \$4,799,840
+Year Average Reported Summary Compensation Table Total for Non-PEO NEOs (a) Average Reported Summary Compensation Table Value of Non-PEO NEO Equity Awards (b) Average Non-PEO NEO Adjusted Value of Equity Awards (c) Average Compensation Actually Paid to Non-PEO NEOs 2023 \$3,477,295 \$2,749,979 \$4,856,724 \$5,584,040 2022 \$2,714,046 \$2,123,381 \$1,824,080 \$2,414,745

-(a) This column represents the average of the amounts reported for the Company's named executive officers (NEOs) as a group (excluding Mr. Shah) in the "Total" column of the Summary Compensation Table in each applicable year.
+(a) This column represents the average of the amounts reported for the Company's named executive officers (NEOs) as a group (excluding Mr. Shah) in the "Total" column of the Summary Compensation Table in each year.

-(b) This column represents the average of the total amounts reported for the NEOs as a group (excluding Mr. Shah) in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table in each applicable year.
+(b) This column represents the average of the total amounts reported for the NEOs as a group (excluding Mr. Shah) in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table in each year.
+The amount in this column is replaced with the amount reported in the Average Non-PEO NEO Adjusted Value of Equity Awards column in order to arrive at compensation actually paid.

-(c) This column represents an adjustment to the average of the amounts reported for the NEOs as a group (excluding Mr. Shah) in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table in each applicable year determined using the same methodology described above in Note 2(c).
-For each year, the adjusted amount replaces the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each NEO (excluding Mr. Shah) to arrive at "compensation actually paid" to each NEO (excluding Mr. Shah) for that year, which is then averaged to determine the average "compensation actually paid" to the NEOs (excluding Mr. Shah) for that year.
+(c) This column represents an adjustment to the average of the amounts reported for the NEOs as a group (excluding Mr. Shah) in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each year determined using the same methodology described above in Note 2(c).
+For each year, the adjusted amount replaces the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each NEO (excluding Mr. Shah) for each year, the adjusted amount replaces the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each NEO (excluding Mr. Shah) for each year, which is then average to determine the average "compensation actually paid" to the NEOs (excluding Mr. Shah) for that year.
 The amounts added or subtracted to determine the adjusted average amount are as follows: